syncfusion-content/flutter-docs/Flutter/pyramid-chart/methods.md

 Converts logical pixel value to the data point value.

-The `pixelToPoint` method takes logical pixel value as input and returns a chart data point.
+The [`pixelToPoint`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/PyramidSeriesController/pixelToPoint.html) method takes logical pixel value as input and returns a chart data point.

- N> The method will return the center value of the segment.
+ >Note :- The method will return the center value of the segment.

 {% highlight dart %}